-3.3 Only school T-shirts and approved CCA T-shirts are allowed during activities and other school / class activities.
+3.2 Only school t-shirts and approved CCA t-shirts are allowed during activities and other school / class activities.

-3.4 If there is a leg injury, students are allowed to wear proper sandals instead of their school shoes.
+3.3 Only if there is a leg injury are students allowed to wear alternative footwear instead of their school shoes.

 4. Hair & Personal Hygiene